ShawnMcCool/tdd-kata/README.md

-# Bowling Kata Starter
+# TDD Kata

-This repository is a PHP-based starter-kit for Uncle Bob's Bowling Game TDD Kata.
+This repository is a PHP-based starter-kit for multiple TDD Kata.

 > `composer install` will install PHPSpec and handle autoloading.

 PHPSpec can be accessed at `bin/phpspec` from the root folder of the project.

-[Watch Kacper Gunia](https://www.youtube.com/watch?v=W-BuKLpUaR0) run through this exercise using PHPStorm and PHPSpec.

 ## Why Kata?